 3. Crisis of Character: A White House Secret Service Officer Discloses His Firsthand Experience with Hillary, Bill, and How They Operate

-Even if 100 percent of the book is true, it’s still not that great or exciting for Hillary Clinton, for instance.
+Even if 100 percent of the book is true, it’s still not that great or exciting for Hillary Clinton.
 All this book has to say is that she was rude and mean to her staff occasionally.
 She got in a fight with Bill Clinton and broke a vase one time.
 All this book has to say about Hillary is that she fought with Bill a lot.

 What difference at this point does it make?
-Most of this book is the author of bitching about how the Clintons and their staff made it very difficult for the Secret Service to protect them and how they were mean to the Secret Service.
-But the reality is that being a Secret Service agent is a job?
+Most of this book is the author bitching about how the Clintons and their staff made it very difficult for the Secret Service to protect them and how they were mean to the Secret Service.
+But the reality is that being a Secret Service agent is a job.
 It isn’t easy, but it’s a job at the end of the day.
 You aren’t being coerced into it or forced into it, and you could have quit at any particular time if you didn’t like it.

 Interestingly, this book is about the author’s involvement in the Lewinsky scandal and how Monica manipulated her way to get closer to the bill.
 So to look back and to see what was happening is pretty interesting.
-The author subpoenaed six times in the investigation and had difficulty cooperating with the investigators while not revealing confidential information.
+The author was subpoenaed six times in the investigation and had difficulty cooperating with the investigators while not revealing confidential information.

 Author: Gary J. Byrne